ORNL-Fusion/OEDGE/docs/source/input.rst

 .. _221:
 221 : Velocity Error Switch
   This switch affects the default action of the R-K solver when it calculates conditions that result in an imaginary quantity for the density.
 This condition likely arises in the system of equations because not all of the physical effects are necessarily included.
 Furthermore, the models of the included physical processes, although as good as possible, are approximations in many cases.
 Thus, over small scale lengths or in regions near or beyond a super-sonic/sub-sonic flow transition region the relationship between pressure, flux, Te and Ti can result in no solution for the density.
 This is unphysical since it is believed that the density is a smoothly varying physical quantity.
-However, the product of the density and the velocity, ( = nv (flux), is a well-defined quantity at all points.
+However, the product of the density and the velocity, (Flux = :math:`\Gamma = nv`), is a well-defined quantity at all points.
 When the equations yield an imaginary n, the solver assigns a value of v, either equal to the local sound speed or equal to the last value of v that was correctly calculated and from this value for the velocity and the known parallel particle flux, calculates a local value of n.
 These methods seem to produce reasonable solutions of n and v for the cases that have been examined.

-  0: Cs
+  **0**: C\ :sub:`s`

-  1: Const
+  **1**: Constant

-  2: Pressure Adjustment - additional pressure required carried forward.
+  **2**: Pressure Adjustment - additional pressure required carried forward.

-  3: Pressure Adjustment - additional pressure required is not carried forward.
+  **3**: Pressure Adjustment - additional pressure required is not carried forward.

 .. _222:
 222 : Distributed Power Start Position